llmrb/llm/README.md

 llm = LLM.openai(key: ENV["KEY"])
 bot = LLM::Bot.new(llm)
 req = bot.build do |prompt|
-  prompt.chat "Your task is to asset the user", role: :system prompt.chat "Hello.
-Can you assist me?", role: :user end res = bot.chat(req) res.choices.each { print "[#{_1.role}]", _1.message, "\n" }
+  prompt.system "Your task is to asset the user" prompt.user "Hello.
+Can you assist me?" end res = bot.chat(req) res.choices.each { print "[#{_1.role}]", _1.message, "\n" }